Travel Guide: Planning a Trip to Ireland

 Travel Basics – Ireland

 Ireland is quite an easy to country to visit for most travelers.
-English is the primary language spoken, although some locals may have quite a thick accent.
+English is the primary language spoken in Ireland, although some locals may have quite a thick accent.
 However, you may see some signs in the traditional Irish / Gaelic language.

 Best Way to Get Cash Overseas = ATM Withdrawl